araobp/node-red-genai/README.md

 # Node-RED as an AI agent framwork

-(Work in progress, this is my hobby project)
+Note: this is my hobby project.

 <img src="./docs/iot_test.jpg" width=600>